Effective on May 4, 2017

 We may update this privacy statement to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.

 Our employees or representatives may collect nonpublic personal information about you from various sources including:

 - Your account application or other supplemental account forms.

 - Your transactional history with Mint Global Markets, Inc.

-- Your account records including transactional history with nonaffiliated COR Clearing, LLC, where it is appropriate.
+- Your account records including transactional history with nonaffiliated AXOS Clearing, LLC, where it is appropriate.

 - Information from credit reporting agencies (e.g… Experian, Equifax, and Trans Union).

 - Current and prior employers, federal and state agencies.

 - Consumer reporting agencies such as McDonald Information Service, Inc.

 - YOUR NONPUBLIC PERSONAL INFORMATION